mauroreisvieira/harmonix-hub/packages/tsconfig/README.md

 # @harmonix-hub/tsconfig

-This package provides TypeScript configurations for projects developed with Code Harmony Kit.
+This package provides TypeScript configurations for projects developed with Harmonix hub.

 ## Installation